SDCL Energy Efficiency Income Trust H2 2025 Earnings Call Transcript

 Jonathan Maxwell

-So just to sort of translate that, I think the basic answer is none in terms of 24 numbers on twenty five year to date.
-We have, as Ben noted, having said that, built a what we think is a very valuable power source.
-We will look forward to getting that to selling that power to the right customer going forward.
-In the meantime, we've actually achieved efficiency gains by using the cogeneration system.
-So we are enjoying the benefit of that during this current financial year 2025.
+Just to sort of translate that, I think the basic answer is none, in terms of 2024 numbers on 2025 years to date.
+We have, as Ben noted, having said that, built a, what we think is a very valuable power source.
+We will look forward to getting that, to selling that power to the right customer going forward.
+In the meantime, we have actually achieved efficiency gains by using the cogeneration system.
+We are enjoying the benefit of that during this current financial year, 2025.
+I think the basic answer to the question is we see that as very substantive upside to cash flow and EBITDA going forward.

 Jonathan Maxwell

-But I think the basic answer to your question is we see that as very substantive upside to cash flow and EBITDA going forward.
-But it's not represented in the look back in the rearview mirror.
-So this should be good news for shareholders going forward.
+but it's not represented in the look back in the rearview mirror.
+This should be good news for shareholders going forward.

-And sorry, another one from Connoy.
-Can you quantify what changes have you made to assumptions on Onex's development pipeline over the period to 02/1930?
+Sorry, another one from, from Conor.
+Can you quantify what changes have you made to assumptions on Onyx's development pipeline over the period to 2030?

 Jonathan Maxwell

-Well, I just refer you back to the number that we gave.
-Think 15% of the value of Onex has been attributed to that sort of thing.
-The rest of it is to do with the assets under continue sorry, existing operational assets and that assets actually under construction right now.
-So I think the first point to make is to contextualize the value that we place on that pipeline is at around that level compared to the EV that we've quoted.
-I do think that I'm to make one reference to policy, if you don't mind me addressing that head on, which is that current evaluation of construction costs in The U.
+I just refer you back to the number that we gave.
+I think 15% of the value of Onyx has been attributed to that sort of thing.
+The rest of it is to do with the assets under continuing, sorry, existing operational assets and assets actually under construction right now.
+I think the first point to make is to contextualize, the value that we place on that pipeline is at around that level compared to the EV that we've quoted.

 Jonathan Maxwell